hrv3str/odin-calculator/README.md

-# odin-calculator
+# Odin Calculator

-This is a simple calculator project developed as part of the Odin Project curriculum.
-The goal of this project is to create a functional calculator that can perform basic arithmetic operations.
+Welcome to Odin Calculator!
+This is a simple calculator web application built using HTML, CSS, and JavaScript.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator provides a visual display of the operations and results.

+## Live Preview

+You can try out the Odin Calculator by visiting the [live preview link](https://hrv3str.github.io/odin-calculator/).

-Features
+## Features

-Addition: Add two numbers together.
-Subtraction: Subtract one number from another.
-Multiplication: Multiply two numbers.
-Division: Divide one number by another.
+- Addition: Perform addition operations.
+- Subtraction: Perform subtraction operations.
+- Multiplication: Perform multiplication operations.
+- Division: Perform division operations.
-Clear: Clear the calculator's current input.
+- Clear: Clear the display and reset the calculator.
-Technologies Used
-The calculator project is built using the following technologies:
+- Delete: Remove the last entered digit or operation.
+- Sign Switch: Toggle between positive and negative numbers.
+- Decimal Point: Enter decimal numbers.

+## Usage

+1. Open the [live preview link](https://hrv3str.github.io/odin-calculator/) in your web browser.
-HTML: For the structure and layout of the calculator.
+2. Use the mouse or keyboard to interact with the calculator.
-CSS: For styling the calculator and making it visually appealing.
-JavaScript: For implementing the calculator's functionality and performing arithmetic operations.
-Credits
-This project is part of the curriculum provided by the <a href="https://www.theodinproject.com/">Odin Project</a>.
-The Odin Project is an open-source learning platform that offers free web development courses.
-It provides a comprehensive curriculum covering various topics, including HTML, CSS, JavaScript, and more.
-The calculator project is one of the many hands-on projects designed to reinforce the concepts learned throughout the curriculum.

-Contributing
-Contributions to the calculator project are welcome.
-If you have any ideas, improvements, or bug fixes, please submit a pull request.
+3. Click or press the appropriate buttons to enter numbers and perform operations.
+4. The operations and results will be displayed on the screen.
+5. To clear the calculator, click the "AC" button or press the Delete key.
+6. To delete the last entered digit or operation, click the "←" button or press the Backspace key.
+7. To toggle the sign of the number, click the "+/-" button.
+8. To enter a decimal number, click the "." button.
+9. To perform an operation, click the corresponding operation button (+, -, *, or ÷).
+10. To calculate the result, click the "=" button or press the Enter key.

-License
+## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code for your own purposes.
+This project is licensed under the [MIT License](LICENSE).

+Feel free to use, modify, and distribute the code as per the terms of the license.

+## Acknowledgements

+- This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.

+---

+Let me know if there's anything else I can assist you with!